Compare non-bank lender interest rates from 5.69%

 What is a non-bank lender?

-What do non-bank lenders offer for homebuyers?
+What do non-bank lenders offer homeowners?

 Advantages of getting a home loan from a non-bank lender

 Transacting with a non-bank lender has its slew of benefits.
-Here are some advantages of getting a home loan from a non-bank lender
+Here are some advantages of getting a home loan from a non-bank lender:

-• These lenders often offer more competitive interest rates than traditional banks given that they borrow their funds at wholesale prices.
+• These lenders often offer more competitive interest rates than traditional banks

-• Non-bank lenders usually have faster approval and turnaround times compared to traditional banks.
+• Non-bank lenders usually have faster approval and turnaround times compared to traditional banks

-• They are widely considered to be a safe and genuine competitor to traditional banks.
+• They are widely considered to be a safe and genuine competitor to traditional banks

 Disadvantages of using a non-bank lender